zoohi/myjavascript-journey/README.md

 # myjavascript-journey
-this code include all the concepts which i learned as a beginner to the javascript
+Welcome here! this repo keeps track of my development journey as a javascript developer from the beginning to advance javascript concepts.